NCAR/DART/models/wrf/tutorial/README.rst

 assimilation performance across a 3-D domain such as the atmosphere.
 It uses the **obs_diag_output.nc** file as an input to generate RMSE, observation acceptance and other statistics.
-Here we choose the ensemble ‘total spread’ statistic to plot alongside RMSE:
+Here we choose the ensemble ‘total spread’ statistic to plot alongside RMSE, however, you can choose other statistics including 'bias', 'ens_mean' and 'spread'.
+For a full list of statistics perform the command ``ncdump -v CopyMetaData obs_diag_output.nc``.

 ::